'Cottage' (i) was the US and Canadian reoccupation of Kiska island in the Aleutian islands group (15/16 August 1943).

 The move had been presaged by the US military occupation of Amchitka, only 60 miles (95 km) from Kiska, on 12 January 1943 in order to provide the Allied forces with a forward harbour and land on which an eventual three airfields could be constructed.
 However, the US forces then leapfrogged Kiska, the main Japanese garrison in the Aleutian islands, to take Attu in 'Landcrab'.

 By this time the Japanese high command had accepted that all attempts to hold Kiska in this revised strategic situation would be futile, and opted to evacuate the garrison.
 The first attempt to achieve this end, on 26 May 1943, resulted in the loss of seven of the 13 'I' class submarines involved, so the Japanese authorities decided to make a second attempt with surface vessels relying on their speed and the area’s notoriously foggy conditions to avoid detection and interception.
-The evacuation flotilla left Paramushiro in the Kurile islands group on 21 July and slipped into the harbour of Kiska on 28 July.
+The evacuation flotilla departed Paramushiro in the Kurile islands group on 21 July and slipped into the harbour of Kiska on 28 July.
 The well-planned evacuation of the remaining 5,183 men of the island’s original garrison of 7,000 men took a mere 55 minutes, and the flotilla then steamed back to Paramushiro.

 Unaware of the Japanese garrison’s departure, the Americans developed the 'Cottage' (i) plan from the original 'Boodle' concept in light of their experience in 'Landcrab'.
-Rear Admiral Thomas C. Kinkaid sought to ensure that this final assault in the Aleutians would employ troops better equipped and more effectively trained than those used in 'Landcrab'.
-For 'Cottage' (i), therefore, the US troops would wear clothing and footwear optimised for survival and combat in cold weather, and the assault force would consist of either combat veterans from Attu or troops trained at Adak in the type of fighting that had developed on Attu.
+Rear Admiral Thomas C. Kinkaid sought to ensure that this final assault in the Aleutian islands group would employ troops better equipped and more effectively trained than those used in 'Landcrab'.
+For 'Cottage' (i), therefore, the US troops would wear clothing and footwear optimised for both survival and combat in cold weather, and the assault force would consist of either combat veterans from Attu or troops trained at Adak in the type of fighting that had developed on Attu.

 By this time US intelligence had upgraded its earlier estimates of the Japanese strength on Kiska to about 10,000 men, and Kinkaid accordingly arranged for his American ground force commander, Major General Charles H. Corlett, to have at his disposal 34,426 troops, including 5,500 Canadians, which was more than double the strength planned for the operation earlier in the same year.

-'Cottage' (i) was based on an assault force which set out from Adak on 13 August with 20 transports, 42 landing ships and boats, and many auxiliary craft.
+'Cottage' (i) was based on an assault force which set out from Adak on 13 August with 20 transport vessels, 42 landing ships and boats, and many auxiliary craft.
 Escort was provided by the destroyers Aylwin, Bancroft, Bush, Caldwell, Coghlan, Dale, Daley, Dewey, Farragut, Hull, Monaghan and Mullany.
 Heavy support was provided, under Kingman’s command, by the battleships Idaho, Pennsylvania and Tennessee, the heavy cruiser Portland, the light cruiser Santa Fe, and the destroyers Ammen, Abner Read (damaged by a mine on 18 August), Bache, Beale, Brownson, Hutchins and Phelps; some 168 landplanes were also available to help the operation.

 Unlike Attu, Kiska had been subjected to heavy naval and air bombardments before any landing was attempted.
 The US destroyers Farragut and Hull had shelled the island on 30 July, and another bombardment had been effected on 2 August by Rear Admiral Wilder D. Baker’s Task Group 16.6, comprising the heavy cruisers Indianapolis and Salt Lake City, the light cruisers Detroit, Raleigh and Richmond, and the destroyers Edwards, Farragut, Frazier, Gansevoort and Meade, and Rear Admiral Howard F. Kingman’s TG16.7, comprising the battleships Idaho and Tennessee, and the destroyers Anderson, Aylwin, Dale and Phelps, and on 12 August by TG16.6 once more.